-In the past financial year a deferred tax asset has been recognized on the balance sheet for tax losses carried forward to the extent that it is probable that these can be offset against future taxable profit.
-As per June 30, 2018 this amount was valued at 2.400.900 euro.
+In the previous financial year deferred taxes have been recognized on the balance sheet for tax losses carried forward to the extent that it is probable that these can be offset against future taxable profit.
+As per June 30, 2019, the tax losses carried forward were valued at 1.807.952 euro compared to 2.400.900 euro as per June 30, 2018.